Osborne, Kansas: Government

 Osborne is a city of the second class with a mayor–council form of government.
 The city council consists of six members and meets on the first and third Wednesday of each month.

 As the county seat, Osborne is the administrative center of Osborne County.
 The county courthouse is located downtown, and all departments of the county government base their operations in the city.

 Osborne lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 36th district of the Kansas Senate and the 109th district of the Kansas House of Representatives.

 Education

-Osborne USD 392 provides public primary and secondary education, operating two schools in the city: Osborne Elementary School (Grades K-6) and Osborne Junior/Senior High School (7-12).
+The community is served by Osborne USD 392 public school district, which provides public primary and secondary education, operating two schools in the city: Osborne Elementary School (Grades K-6) and Osborne Junior/Senior High School (7-12).

 Transportation

 U.S. Route 281 runs north–south through Osborne, meeting U.S. Route 24, an east–west route, just north of the city.
 At the junction, U.S. 24 turns north and runs concurrently with U.S. 281.

 Osborne Municipal Airport is located immediately southeast of the city.
 It is used primarily for general aviation.

 Osborne is the western terminus of a line of the Kyle Railroad.
 The city is also the northwestern terminus of a line of the Kansas & Oklahoma Railroad.